dshieble/dshieble.github.io/_posts/2023-05-14-large-language-models-part-1.md

 LLMs tap into the text data that we leave behind to form a world model that mimics ours.
 This text data contains artifacts of human reasoning.
 By transforming a problem to a text representation LLMs can parrot this reasoning - even without labeled training examples.
 This is a completely different way of solving problems than the strategy employed by traditional ML models, and can be superior when we only have a small amount of data or very noisy labels.

-In the [next post](https://danshiebler.com/2023-05-15-large-language-models-part-2) we explore some different paradigms for using and optimizing LLMs.
+If you liked this post and would like to learn more, check out [my next post](https://danshiebler.com/2023-05-15-large-language-models-part-2) to  explore some different paradigms for using and optimizing large language models.